Therapy in Seattle to Help with Grief, Anxiety, Trauma, Men’s Issues, and Life Transitions — In-Person or Online

 Individual Therapy

-I work with folks that experience anxiety, depression, lack of motivation, loss of meaning, life transitions, difficulty with relationships, trauma, and grief.
-Throughout therapy, I weave in aspects of mindfulness with a movement towards empowering my clients with more choice and responsiveness and less reactivity in their interactions with themselves and others.
+I work with individuals experiencing anxiety, depression, lack of motivation, loss of meaning, life transitions, relationship struggles, trauma, and grief.
+Throughout, I integrate mindfulness and focus on helping you cultivate more choice and responsiveness—and less reactivity—in your relationship with yourself and others.

-Therapy is not for every moment and every situation.
-There are many ways to heal and grow and therapy is one path of many.
-When both therapist and client are aligned in mutual understanding and the fit feels right, therapy can be a powerful tool for self-discovery towards living a more effective and meaningful life.
+Therapy isn’t the right fit for every moment or every person.
+There are many ways to grow and heal; therapy is one of them.
+But when the fit is right and there’s mutual understanding, therapy can be a powerful space for self-discovery and a more meaningful, effective life.

 Group Therapy